MaterializeInc/materialize/doc/user/content/get-started.md

 ## What's next?

 That's it!
-You just created your first materialized view, tried out some common patterns enabled by SQL on streams, and tried to break Materialize!
+You just created your first transformations on streaming data using common SQL patterns, and tried to break Materialize!
 We encourage you to continue exploring the sample Kafka source, or try one of the use-case specific quickstarts.
 If you’re done for the time being, remember to clean up the environment we used for experimenting:

 ```sql
 DROP CLUSTER quickstart CASCADE;